http_cache_stream 0.1.0 copy "http_cache_stream: ^0.1.0" to clipboard

 final cacheStream = cacheManager.createStream(Uri.parse('https://example.com/file.mp3'));

-// Start download explicitly (optional)
+// Start download explicitly (optional — begins automatically on first request)

 cacheStream.download();

-cacheStream.progressStream.listen((progress) {
+cacheStream.cacheStateStream.listen((state) {

 });